aniemerg/atropos/environments/smolagents_integration/README.md

 1. **AtroposServerModel**: A SmolaGents Model implementation that wraps Atropos servers.
 2. **Tools**: File manipulation and web searching tools for the agent to use.
-3. **GAIABenchmarkEnv**: An Atropos environment that uses SmolaGents' CodeAgent with the Atropos server.
+3. **GAIABenchmarkEnv**: An Atropos environment for running GAIA benchmark evaluations.
+4. **SmolagentsEnv**: A full-fledged Atropos environment for generating high-quality agent trajectories.
-4. **Scripts** for running the GAIA benchmark with the integration.
+5. **Scripts** for running the GAIA benchmark with the integration.

 ## Files

 - `atropos_smolagents_integration.py`: Contains the `AtroposServerModel` class that acts as a bridge between SmolaGents and Atropos.
 - `gaia_benchmark_env.py`: The Atropos environment for running GAIA benchmark evaluations.
+- `smolagents_env.py`: The complete Atropos environment for generating training data.
+- `patched_async_bridge.py`: Enhanced AsyncBridge with better error handling and debugging.
 - `run_gaia_benchmark.py`: Script for running the GAIA benchmark with the integrated system.
 - `run_gaia_single_task.py`: Script for running a single GAIA benchmark task with detailed output.
 - `tools/`: Directory containing implementations of tools: